thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Fixed wrong invader T1 infantry loadouts
 - AT static on top of big towers has been replaced with MG/GMG (depends on faction and modset)
 - Fixed Kill Collaborationist POW issue
-- Civilian Presence waypoints can be not on roads too
 - Added APCs into Single Attack fallback vehicle pool
 - SF radiomen will have the ability to call support
 - Single Attack may roll armored vehicles response